microsoft/vscode-wiki/How-to-Contribute.md

 # Contributing to Code
-There are many ways to contribute to the Code project: logging bugs, submitting pull requests, and creating suggestions.
+There are many ways to contribute to the Code project: logging bugs, submitting pull requests, reporting issues, and creating suggestions.

 ## Build and Run From Source